oevl/oevl.github.io/output/posts/2019/12/14/starting-anew/index.md

 title: Starting anew
 type: text
 ---
-So I am starting anew with a Nikola-powered blog running on Github-Pages.
-But it's half an hour after midnight and I have to go to bed, tommorrow is a working day for me and for Ana.
+So I am starting anew with a blog powered by [Nikola](https://getnikola.com) hosted on [Github Pages](https://pages.github.com).
+But it's half an hour after midnight and I have to go to bed, tomorrow is a working day for me and for Ana.